PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/README.md

           context,
           hideInvoiceList: true,
           onOpenModal,
-          // Specifying an onCancelSubscription method make this method override the default cancellation workflow onCancelSubscription
+          // When an onCancelSubscription method is specified, it overrides the default cancellation workflow onCancelSubscription
         });
         // Render the subscription management